Welcome to the Eastern Shore Virginia Master Gardeners

 every second Saturday

 Join us on June 7th for the Annual Picnic!
 Check your mail for location and details.

 The Master Gardener training program offers you the opportunity to benefit from a different expert each class day, plus field trips to enhance what you are learning.
 In addition, you meet a wonderful group of people with common interests.
 The training is offered once a year, usually one day a week, January through April..

 The Eastern Shore Master Gardener (ESVMG) Program 2016 Master Gardener classes are finished for Spring 2016.
 If you are interested in future classes, keep checking this space for updates.

 Volunteers must complete a background check.
 Click on the link below to read about the screening procedure.
 More information is available at the first Intern training class.

 The Eastern Shore Master Gardener program is a non-profit organization and each year we hold two fund-raising activities.

+Our main fund-raising activity is plant the Fall Plant Sale.
 The plants sold at these events are grown by Eastern Shore Master Gardeners or donated by local nurseries.
 Plants include native perennials, annuals, herbs, shrubs and trees.
 The plants are varieties that are easy to grow on the Shore and each plant has growing instructions included.